Moonlight will hinder the Leonids meteors in 2022

 1. Optimize your night sky for meteors

 This should go without saying, but just a reminder to avoid city lights.
-A wide open area – a field or a lonely country road – is best if you’re serious about watching meteors.
+A dark spot, like a field or a lonely country road, is best if you’re serious about watching meteors.
 Visit EarthSky’s Best Places to Stargaze to find a dark location near you.

 2. Find a moon shadow

-On nights when the moon is full, or nearly full, you’ll notice that the moon casts shadows.
-When you’re out there watching the Leonids in 2022, don’t stand under a wide open sky.
-Instead, find a moon shadow somewhere that still provides you with a wide expanse of sky for meteor-viewing.
+You’ll notice that a bright moon casts shadows.
+When you’re out there watching the Ursids in 2024, don’t stand under a wide-open sky.
+Instead, find somewhere that still provides you with a wide expanse of sky for meteor-viewing, but blocks out the moonlight.
 A plateau area with high-standing mountains to block out the moon would work just fine.
 If you can’t do that, find a hedgerow of trees bordering a wide open field somewhere (though obtain permission, if it’s private land).
 Or simply sit in the shadow of a barn or other building.
-Ensconced within a moon shadow, and far from the glow of city lights, the night all of a sudden darkens and can help you see more meteors.
+Ensconced within a moon shadow, and far from the glow of city lights, the night suddenly darkens and can help you see more meteors.
 You can’t run from the moon, but you can sure hide from it.

 3. Look carefully at the meteors

 For most meteor showers, it’s all about the count.
 Meteor-watchers love to count how many meteors they see in, say, an hour.
-But when the moon is obscuring the view, you know your meteor count will be way down.
+But when the moon is obscuring the view, you know your meteor count will be down.
 So, instead of counting, look at each meteor you do see carefully.
 Notice the speed and colors, if any, of the meteors.
 Notice whether, as they streak through your sky, the meteors “pop” with brightness suddenly.
+Watch for exceptionally bright meteors or one that breaks up into fragments.

 4. Watch for earthgrazers and fireballs

 Earthgrazers.
-Most meteor showers are best after midnight, and the Leonids are no exception.
-In fact, the Leonids tend to be richest shortly before dawn, when their radiant point – in the constellation Leo – is high in the sky.
-But you can also try watching for meteors in late evening.
+Most meteor showers are best long after midnight, but Ursids are circumpolar from Northern latitudes.
+Their radiant point – in the constellation Ursa Minor – is above the horizon all night.
+So you can try watching for meteors in the late evening.
 And late evening is the best time to catch what’s called an earthgrazer: a bright, long-lasting meteor that travels horizontally across the sky.
 Earthgrazers are rare but memorable, if you’re lucky enough to spot one.

 Fireballs.
 Even in bright moonlight, you might see an extremely bright meteor.
 Astronomers call them fireballs, and you have a shot at seeing one while watching a meteor shower.
 Unlike the meteors in annual showers – which start out no bigger than rice grains and are bits left behind by icy comets – a fireball starts as a larger, rockier object.
 So, fireballs aren’t necessarily part of the meteor shower.
 But if you happen to be outside watching a meteor shower, you might see one!
 If you do, you can report it here.